 Enjoy impressive views of the lower Neath Valley from the higher points of this circular walk, which links into the village of Cadoxton.

-Find out what goes on behind the scenes as our special places.
+Find out what goes on behind the scenes at our special places in Wales.

 For a 3-mile walk or longer, we've got plenty of walks for you to enjoy in wonderful Wales.